Kia82/pcPartPicker/README.md

 Benefits:

-Streamlined Part Selection: The enhanced search features developed in this project will allow PC builders to find the perfect components for their needs more efficiently.
+- Streamlined Part Selection: The enhanced search features developed in this project will allow PC builders to find the perfect components for their needs more efficiently

-Greater Control and Customization: Users will gain more control over their component selection process through the ability to create highly specific searches.
+- Greater Control and Customization: Users will gain more control over their component selection process through the ability to create highly specific searches

-Improved User Experience: By simplifying and refining the search experience, this project aims to make PCPartPicker an even more valuable resource for PC enthusiasts.
+- Improved User Experience: By simplifying and refining the search experience, this project aims to make PCPartPicker an even more valuable resource for PC enthusiasts